flows-network/github-pr-summary/README.md

 [<img width="450" alt="image" src="https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473">](https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473)

 Close the tab and go back to the flow.network page once you are done.
-Click on **Check**.
+Click on **Deploy**.

 ### Wait for the magic!